ndabAP/assocentity/README.md

 # assocentity

+Package assocentity returns the average distance from words to a given entity.

 ## Features

-- Calculates the distance between an entity and words
-- accepts a custom tokenizer
+- Accepts a custom tokenizer
+- pass aliases to entity
 - provides a default tokenzier

 ## Installation